pingcap/docs/reference/tools/tiup/package-component.md

 # Package a Component

-When you add a new component or add a version of an existing component, you need to use the `tar` command to package the component files and then upload it to the mirror repository.
+If you want to add a new component or add a version of an existing component, use the `tar` command to package the component files and then upload these packaged files to the mirror repository.
 Packaging with `tar` is not difficult.
-However, it is hard to update the meta information of the repository, because you must avoid destroying the information about existing components during the update.
+However, it is not easy to update the meta information of the repository without destroying the information of existing components.

-Therefore, TiUP provides the `package` component, which is used to package the new TiUP component and the directory for generating the component package.
+To make it easy, TiUP provides the `package` component, which is used to package the newly added TiUP component and generate the directory of this component.

-Execute the following command to get the help documentation of the `mirrors` component:
+Execute the following command to get the help information of the `mirrors` component:

 {{< copyable "shell-root" >}}